Thorhild, Alberta

 Thorhild was formerly a village until April 1, 2009, when it dissolved and became a hamlet within the County of Thorhild No. 7.
 It originally incorporated as a village on December 31, 1949.
-The Alberta and Great Waterways Railway paid $480 for the original townsite on July 16, 1914.
+The Alberta and Great Waterways Railway paid $480 for the original townsite on July 16, 1914, and a Royal Mail Canada post office was immediately placed in the community.